orlad1006/pands-problem-sheet/README.md

 Part 1: Histogram

-Firstly to draw a plt.hist of normal distribution i will use:

-1. random.normal() method for finding the normal distribution of the data.
+Firstly to draw a plt.hist of a normal distribution I used the random.normal() method for finding the normal distribution of the data.
 It has three parameters:
-2. np.random.seed(1) to generate the same random numbers each time it is run - easier to debug
-3. loc – (average/mean) where the top of the bell is located.
+ 1. loc – (average/mean) where the top of the bell is located.
-4. Scale – (standard deviation) how uniform you want the graph to be distributed.
+ 2. scale – (standard deviation) how uniform you want the graph to be distributed.
-5. size – Shape of the returning Array
+ 3. size – Shape of the returning Array

- so i created the following program
-    normaldist = np.random.normal(loc=5, scale = 2, size = 1000)
+The I used np.random.seed(1) to generate the same random numbers each time it is run - easier to debug

-This will generate 1000 random values around the mean of 5 with an SD of 2
+I created the program normaldist that when called will generate 1000 random values around the mean of 5 with an SD of 2

 I used print(normaldist) to see that it works before plotting before using the following code to plot the histogram and style it.

-Part 2:
+Part 2: Line plot
+The function h(x) = xcubed
+I set the x point variable to be an value created in an array from 0 to 10.
+The y point was the x value cubed.
+Then I plotted x points versus y points and styled the line plot.

+Problems:

+I could run the histogram plot and the line plt sepatately and see them clearly but when I ran plt.hist and plt.plot in the same program only the line plot would be visible.
+I assumed this was due to the y scale so I changed it from the default linear scale to the log scale.
+That way I can see both plots on the one graph.

 ### References: